• 2021

 • 2023

-AI & Society
+New Media & Society

 Examines how the EU's press publishers' right, introduced in the CDSM Directive, intersects with the use of AI in news production and aggregation.
 Considers whether automated journalism outputs can qualify for protection and what the press publishers' right can and cannot accomplish in the age of generative AI.